Genesis: The Book of Foundations

 3) God's Thoughts

 Five times we see the phrase 'God called.'
 God was defining things for us.
-He was aiding us in our understanding of things.
 Once He calls something in its descriptive way, man is obligated to use this understanding to think and define those objects.

 Ge 1:5 And God called the light day